 Pop into their café for a taste of Australian Arabica coffee that travels from crop to cup onsite, while soaking in the rolling green vistas of Australia’s oldest coffee plantation from their deck.

 It would be remiss not to stock up on their trademark sweet red papaya, which has earnt Skybury its title as the country’s largest producer.

 Let wildlife rock your world

 Looking for a true wilderness escape?
-Check into Granite Gorge Caravan Park and Tourist Destination, south-west of Mareeba.
+Check into Granite Gorge Caravan Park south-west of Mareeba.

-Whether you choose to settle into the onsite cabins, safari tents or set up your own caravan or camping accommodation, the star attraction here is the Mareeba rock wallabies.
+Whether you choose to settle into the onsite cabins, safari tents or set up your own caravan or camping accommodation, or simply visit for the day, the star attraction here is the Mareeba rock wallabies.

 These marvellous macropods are an endangered species found only in the Mareeba area and due to daily hand-feeding, are tame enough to get close to.

 When you’re not feeding the wildlife, explore the natural playground of Granite Gorge behind the Tourist Park with its boulders, swimming holes and waterfalls all linked by signed walking trails.

 Lap up luxury at Mt Mulligan Lodge

 There’s always been plenty of luxury to be found in Tropical North Queensland when looking out to the Coral Sea, but until recently the only stars you’d find west of the Great Dividing Range were in the sky, not the accommodation.